GiulioUmbrella/Insteon_2864-222/README.md

-### Insteon HD WiFI Camera 2864-222
+# Finding 0-days in Insteon HD WiFI Camera 2864-222

 In this brief blogpost we will exploit the Insteon HD Wifi <a href="https://www.amazon.com/Insteon-2864-222-HD-Camera-White/dp/B00Q5XRS8S/ref=sr_1_4?s=hi&ie=UTF8&qid=1522359060&sr=1-4&keywords=insteon+wifi+camera">Camera</a>, model 2864-222.

 Without too much talking, let's start.

 ## Traffic Analysis

-According on the Insteon WiFI camera manual, it provides an HTTP web interface, which can be found at http://<ip_camera>:34100.
+According on the Insteon WiFI camera manual, this camera provides an HTTP web interface, which can be accessed at http://<ip_camera>:34100.
-Though we tried with all the Internet browsers I could think of (Google Chrome, IE, Firefox, Opera and Safari, lynx), we weren't able to log into the camera to see the video stream.
+Though we tried with all the Internet browsers we could think of (Google Chrome, IE, Firefox, Opera and Safari, lynx), we weren't able to log into the camera to see the video stream.
-After calling the camera tech support, we were told that the necessary browser plugins to login using a web browser were not maintained anymore.
+After calling the Insteon support, we were told that the necessary browser plugins to login using a web browser were not maintained anymore.
 Too bad!

-We then opened wireshark to sniff the traffic between the Insteon app and the camera.
-As we can see from the picture below, the HTTP interface was still active and responding.
+We then opened wireshark to sniff the traffic between the Insteon app and the camera, and we found, as we can see from the picture below, that the HTTP interface was still active and responding.

 ![alt text](https://github.com/badnack/Insteon_2864-222/blob/master/shark.png "Wireshark sniffing")